lprimeroo/saruftw.github.io.old/tech/_posts/2018-02-02-python-booster-pack-2.md

 ### Better function aliases

 In this section, we explore `functools.partial`.
 This utility enables us to create a new version of a function with one or more arguments already filled in.
 In order to convert an integer in a different number system to decimal, we use `int` with the `base` argument.
-Writing them as function would give us the following snippet.
+Writing them as functions would give us the following snippet.

 ```py
 def from_binary(x):